rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-oss/ubuntu-server/docker/_index.en.md

 (Skip if you don't have it.)

-We've replaced swapfile with ZRAM, now we can delete `swap.img` now, replace `swap.img` with others if your name is different.
+We've replaced swap file with ZRAM, now we can delete `swap.img` now, replace `swap.img` with others if your name is different.
 ```
 sudo rm /swap.img
 ```

-## 3. Setup RustDesk Server
+### 3. Setup RustDesk Server

 1. Run this command to create required folders once:
 ```
 cd ~ && mkdir -p docker/rustdesk-server/data